cypress-io/cypress-documentation/content/guides/migrating-to-cypress/protractor.md

 ## Parallelization

 One of the worst things that can happen to a developer is to be forced to wait for a 2 hour end-to-end test suite to before verifying something works or not.
 Instead, the [Cypress Dashboard Service](/guides/dashboard/introduction) allows your tests to run in parallel.
-If your longest test only test a minute to run, this means that you've just cut down your testing by over 12,000%!
+If your longest test only takes a minute to run, this means that you've just cut down your testing by over 12,000%!

 This feature is available in Protractor and requires you to configure your application with multiple options (i.e., `sharedTestFiles`, `maxInstances`, etc.).
 With Protractor your tests can be parallelized on a per-test basis.
 With Cypress, your tests can be [parallelized on a per spec file basis](https://docs.cypress.io/guides/guides/parallelization).
 This is an important distinction between Protractor and Cypress parallelization.
-One of the reasons why Cypress parallelizes tests per file because some users may write tests that build up state that subsequent tests, although we [do not recommend relying on the state of previous tests](/guides/references/best-practices#Having-tests-rely-on-the-state-of-previous-tests).
+One of the reasons why Cypress parallelizes tests per file is because some users may write tests that build up state that subsequent tests, although we [do not recommend relying on the state of previous tests](/guides/references/best-practices#Having-tests-rely-on-the-state-of-previous-tests).

 An example is provided below: